ramclen/documenting-dev/blog-posts/understanding-redux/understanding-redux.md

 # Found a typo?

 If you've found a typo, a sentence that could be improved or anything else that should be updated on this blog post, you can access it through a git repository and make a pull request.
-Instead of posting a comment, please go directly to <REPO URL> and open a new pull request with your changes.
+Instead of posting a comment, please go directly to [my github repository](https://github.com/ramclen/documenting-dev) and open a new pull request with your changes.